-"Katakkuri-chan" of

-Asahikawa Prison

-http://www.moj.go.jp/KIDS/index.html

-Friends of the Ministry of Justice

-There are more than 70 unique mascots that reflect the regional characteristics and features of each administrative agency of the Ministry of Justice around the country, such as the Legal Affairs Bureau, the Public Prosecutors Office and the Probation Office. etc. Let us introduce some of the mascots.
-Immigration Services Bureau
+There are unique mascots that reflect the characters of the administrative agency of the Ministry of Justice around the country, such as the Legal Affairs Bureau, the Public Prosecutors Office, and the Probation Office, and regional characteristics where they are located.
+Let us introduce some of the new members who joined the ministry.